task-queue/go-taskmq/README.md

 # Task queue manager

-The task queue manager on Golang based on Redis for organization queue process *at-least-on*
+The task queue manager writen on Golang and based on Redis for organization queue process *at-least-on*